Mousebird

 The mousebirds are birds in the order Coliiformes.
-They are the sister group to the clade Eucavitaves, which includes the Leptosomiformes (the cuckoo roller), Trogoniformes (trogons), Bucerotiformes (hornbills and hoopoes), Piciformes (woodpeckers, toucans, and barbets) and Coraciformes (kingfishers, bee-eaters, rollers, motmots, and todies).
+They are the sister group to the clade Cavitaves, which includes the Leptosomiformes (the cuckoo roller), Trogoniformes (trogons), Bucerotiformes (hornbills and hoopoes), Piciformes (woodpeckers, toucans, and barbets) and Coraciiformes (kingfishers, bee-eaters, rollers, motmots, and todies).
 This group is now confined to sub-Saharan Africa, and it is the only bird order confined entirely to that continent, with the possible exception of turacos which are considered by some as the distinct order Musophagiformes, and the cuckoo roller, which is the only member of the order Leptosomiformes, and which is found in Madagascar but not mainland Africa.
 Mousebirds had a wider range in the Paleogene, with a widespread distribution in Europe and North America during the Paleocene.

 Description

 Mousebirds are slender greyish or brown birds with soft, hairlike body feathers.
 They are typically about 10 cm in body length, with a long, thin tail a further 20–24 cm in length, and weigh 45–55 g.
 They are arboreal and scurry through the leaves like rodents, in search of berries, fruit and buds.
 This habit, and their legs, gives rise to the group's English name.
 They are acrobatic, and can feed upside down.
 All species have strong claws and reversible outer toes (pamprodactyl feet).
 They also have crests and stubby bills.